Read in: IT 🇮🇹 EN 🇺🇸

 And here the game is loaded in the blink of an eye, from the opening scene.

-Using the Datel Action Replay, by starting the Commodore 64 with the F1 (configure memory) option instead of F3 (normal reset), it is possible to obtain smaller files.
-Here is the video proof:
+Through the Datetel Action Replay, starting the Commodore 64 with the F1 option (Configure Memory) instead of F3 (Normal Reset), you can obtain lower size files.
+Here is the video test: